nikodemus/foolang/docs/Functions.md

-Not just to duplicate mathematical syntax, but to express things: having a class that is never instantiated just to have a place for a single class method seems wrong.
+Not just to duplicate mathematical syntax, but to express things: having a class that is never instantiated just to have a place for a single direct method seems wrong.

 You could already fake them with blocks anyhow: